Public DNS Server Tool is a small utility for changing the DNS servers in Windows XP, Vista, 7, 8, 8.1 and 10 on the fly.

 In the past few years, many public DNS servers have been made available for everyone’s use.
-Some of them are OpenDNS, Google, Norton, Comodo Secure etc. These DNS servers offer many security and protection layers in addition to being very fast.
+Some of them are Cloudflare DNS, OpenDNS, Google, Norton, Comodo Secure etc. These DNS servers offer many security and protection layers in addition to being very fast.
 Even though these public DNS servers are available for everyone’s use, setting up DNS servers in Windows is not an easy task.
-Therefore, I have created this little tool Public DNS Servers Tool, using which you can easily set your DNS servers in Windows.
+Therefore, I have created this little tool Public DNS Server Tool, using which you can easily set the domain name servers in Windows.

 You can use a Public DNS Server Tool to quickly switch to a preset pair of public DNS servers.
-Currently, it has eight preset pair of DNS servers —
+Currently, it has sixteen preset pairs of DNS servers —

 - Google Public DNS